DouglasRichardReynolds/GAM-305/README.md

 Anthony Merlini, Harrison Doukas, Douglas Reynolds all collaborated and equally contributed via Discord call on 7/12.

-## Module Three QA abd Testing Plan
+## Module Three QA and Testing Plan

 -Play test: Test assets as we develop them (Does it move?
 Does it have collision?
 Does it do its job?)
   -Everyone tests the assets as they are creating them, following test checklist for guidance